 Tulum is a jewel in the crown of Mexico’s Caribbean coast.
-Much less touristy than Cancun, and Playa del Carmen, Tulum used to be a hippy chilled out little town, which has now grown into a top destination for travellers who want to venture (slightly) off the beaten track of the Mexican Riviera.
+Much less touristy, and much cheaper, than Cancun, and Playa del Carmen, Tulum used to be a hippy chilled out little town, which has now grown into a top destination for travellers who want to venture (slightly) off the beaten track of the Mexican Riviera.
 With picturesque Mayan ruins next to a turquoise ocean, fantastic snorkelling and diving opportunities in the sea or cenotes, gorgeous beaches and plenty of excellent restaurants, it’s not hard to see why Tulum is so popular.
-I’ve put together this Tulum guide to help you get to know the town and its magnificent beaches, and some awesome ideas for what to do in Tulum if your on a backpacker’s budget!
+I’ve put together this backpacking Tulum guide to help you get to know the town and its magnificent beaches, and some awesome ideas for what to do in Tulum if your on a backpacker’s budget!

 Where is Tulum

 Tulum is on the Caribbean coast of Mexico, in the state of Quintana Roo which is part of the Yucatan Peninsula.
 It is around 2 hours’ bus journey from Cancun, and about 4 hours from Chetumal (on the Belizean/Mexico border).
 If you are backpacking Mexico or planning onward travel to Belize and Central America, then Tulum is an essential stop off along the way.